ultimate-package/config.breakpoints/README.md

 ## Browser support

 This set up is designed to allow us to easily serve stylesheets to more difficult browsers.
-If we needed to serve stuf
+If we needed to serve IE8 with alternative styles then in an `ie8.scss` file that imports the other modules we can set these variables:

 ```
 $breakpoint-no-queries: true;
 $breakpoint-no-query-fallbacks: true;
 ```

+This will strip out the media queries in the `respond-to` mixin but it’ll include all of the styles from every breakpoint in a module.

+## Documentation

 For more information visit the [Breakpoint docs](http://breakpoint-sass.com/) or read more about the [respond-to mixin](https://github.com/Team-Sass/breakpoint/wiki/Respond-To) that we use above.